Bucktown & Wicker Park Neighborhood Walking Tours

 The total size of the group will be between two to twelve people.
-Groups are strictly limited out of respect for residents, and also to ensure that everyone can easily see and hear.
+Group size is strictly limited out of respect for residents, and also to ensure that everyone can easily see and hear.
 Tours do sell out, so book early.

 Tours days and times vary month-to-month.
 Use the calendar above to view the current schedule.
 Tickets must be purchased in advance.
 Once ticketed, tours happen rain or shine.
 Please allow extra time in your schedule as the duration of the tour can vary by several minutes depending upon the walking speed of the group and other uncontrollable factors.

 Private tours are available for groups of two or more.
 Send a note to info @ bizarrebucktown.com to get the ball rolling.